 If you have specific questions regarding water testing, please call (306) 787-7138.

 Every effort is made to ensure your information and data remain confidential.
 No personal information will be released to others without your consent.
-However, the lab retains the right to release personal information and test results to your health region in order that appropriate actions are taken when test results indicate that to consume this water may harm your health.
+However, the lab retains the right to release personal information and test results to the Saskatchewan Health Authority in order that appropriate actions are taken when test results indicate that to consume this water may harm your health.

 Is Your Drinking Water Safe?
 Is your water safe?
 Get it tested.